jin-xinchen/dip/vuejs/sell/README.md

 # sell

 > sell app 20190825
- This codes is for learn VUEjs.
-Thanks 尤雨溪（Evan You）.
+ This is for learning VUEjs.
+Thanks 尤雨溪（Evan You） and others working on VUEjs.

 ## Build Setup